webpack/webpack.js.org/src/content/contribute/debugging.md

 ## Stats

 Whether you want to sift through [this data](/api/stats) manually or use a tool to process it, the `stats` data can be extremely useful when debugging build issues.
-We won't go in depth here as there's an [entire page](/api/stats) dedicated to its contents, but know that you can use it to find the following information:
+We won't go in depth here as there's an [entire page](/api/stats) dedicated to it's contents, but know that you can use it to find the following information:

 - The contents of every module.
 - The modules contained within every chunk.